 1. Please contact us for updated scheduling/waitlist information.

-2. Should you decide to pursue our services, download our registration form from our website (www.education.ucsb.edu/autism/assessment.html), complete it, and submit it to us.
+2. Should you decide to pursue our services, please complete our online registration form found here.

 4. After you complete the intake packet, we ask that you submit it to us along with copies of relevant supplementary materials, including the most recent IEP (Individualized Education Plans), IFSP (Individualized Family Service Plans), and/or past developmental, neurological, speech/language and psychological reports.

 5. In order to hold your evaluation date, you must also send in a nonrefundable $300 deposit (check or money order only, made out to UC REGENTS).
 We must receive all documents one week prior to your scheduled appointment date or your appointment may be subject to cancellation.
 Our address is in the intake packet.